barreralab/remote-instrumentation-guide/README.md

 # remote-instrumentation-guide
 An interactive walk through of various aspects of remote instrumentation with python from the ground up.
-The guide is currently manually deployed [here](https://remote-instrumentation-guide.netlify.app) via netlify.
-Hope to add continuous integration some time.
+Under construction at [https://barreralab.github.io/remote-instrumentation-guide/](https://barreralab.github.io/remote-instrumentation-guide/).